TobikoData/sqlmesh/docs/examples/tcloud_getting_started.md

 - Share a temporary password link that expires in 7 days
 - Make sure you save the password in your own password manager

+You will need to:
+- Ensure you have data warehouse permissions to update permissions and create new users with create/update/delete permissions on a specific database (ex: `database.schema.table`)

 For SQLMesh (open source) to Tobiko Cloud Migrations Only:

 - Solutions Architect will send you a script to extract your current state to send to the Tobiko Cloud engineers to validate before migration